seanmeaney/threading-test-program/README.md

-Multithreaded test program that simulates multiple fight sceneraios between heros and pirates with 100 runs per scenario.
+Multithreaded test program that simulates multiple fight scenarios between heros and pirates with 100 runs per scenario.

 Includes a custom deque implementation using relevant concurrency mechanisms to allow for double ended operation.